Welcome to my webpage

 • Humans find it hard to learn languages without any visual cues or explanations, but it is easy (for a generous definition of easy) for LMs to do so.
 Do they know something we don’t?
 Can we reverse engineer more efficient ways to think about Language from them?
 This is a more abstract question that nonetheless excites me as much as the previous one.

 Second, as LMs become more commonplace, their potential for both benefit and harm is bound to increase.
 We want them to be helpful, factual and relevant, among other desiderata.
-I am interested in exploring Controllable/Interpretable Text Generation to steer the models towards the behavior we want, and away from undesirable and harmful behavior (e.g. hallucinations).
+I am interested in exploring how we can best steer the models towards the behavior we want, and away from undesirable and harmful behavior (e.g. hallucinations).

 I am excited to see what comes next.